-Blogging is clearly a powerful tool for every business website.
-But just as with anything to do with running a successful business, there is a right way to do so to produce the best results.
+Blogging is a powerful tool for every business website.
+But just as with anything to do with running a successful business, there is a right way to produce the best results.

-I get asked two questions on a regular basis about “blogs.”
+I get asked two questions regularly about “blogs.”
 Why should I blog?
-And, can't I just have a website?
+And, can't I have a website?
 Having a blog is part of having a website.
-The blog format is what allows you to provide all that knowledge, wisdom, and experience your customers are looking for in a partner they need to trust.
+The blog format allows you to provide all that knowledge, wisdom, and experience your customers are looking for in a partner they need to trust.

-What throws some folks off is the perception that a “blog” is only for personal informal or non-professional commentary.
-Instead of thinking about labels and definitions, let's think about the format.
+What throws some folks off is the perception that a “blog” is only for personal, informal, or non-professional commentary.
+So instead of thinking about labels and definitions, let's think about the format.
 And how this formatting option can help us to target our market and build our business.

 Think of Blogging as a Content Format

 Your “blog” can have instructional or troubleshooting guides, helpful tips, Q&As, or downloads.
-The sky is literally the limit.
-There are no restrictions on how you can use this format to serve up the content on your website that will benefit your market.
+The sky is the limit.
+There are no restrictions on using this format to serve up the content on your website that will benefit your market.
 And you won't get thrown in the pokey if you are not informal enough.